lingeringsocket/shlurd/docs/pronouns.md

-# Pronouns
+# Gender and Pronouns

-You can teach me about the diversity of genders and pronouns:
+You can teach me about diversity:

 ```scala mdoc:renderBelief:assets/pronouns.png
 A monster is a kind of spc-someone.